Digit24-dev/monitor-and-run/README.md

-# process monitor
+# Process Monitor

-Have you ever experienced that the installation or compilling your code is too long to run other process or job?
+Have you ever experienced long installation or compilation times that prevent you from running other processes or jobs?

 Here is the solution!
-This 'monitor-and-run' is a program that async your second program after the installation or the compilation.
+Monitor-and-Run is a program that automatically executes a second process after the completion of an installation or compilation.

-Enter the pid of the long-running task and the pid of what to run next.
+Simply enter the PID of the long-running task and the command you want to run next.

-We provide GUI and CUI versions of the program.
+We provide both GUI and CUI versions of the program.

 ## How to use?